vipulbhj/nraf/docs/template-engine.md

-# template engine
+# NTE (NRAF Template Engine)

-A ***template engine*** enables you to use static template files in your application.
+A **_template engine_** enables you to use static template files in your application.
 At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
 This approach makes it easier to design an HTML page.

 This is `@nraf/nte` template language specification:

 # NRAF Template Language Specification: